tangbozeng/tangbozeng.github.io/index.md

 ## This is Bozeng Tang. why it is not work?
 OK, this one works.
+OK, this is public, i know it now.

 You can use the [editor on GitHub](https://github.com/tangbozeng/tangbozeng.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
 # alright, it is good.